Mindfulness Based Cognitive Therapy (MBCT)

 The basic tool to effect this change of mental

 Coronavirus (COVID-19) statement

-We continue to operate face to face MBCT appointments from our Wolverhampton office.
+We continue to operate face to face MBCT appointments as mental health services are exempt from lockdown.
 We have asked all staff to take additional precautions to safeguard the health and wellbeing of our employees and customers.
 Please view our Coronavirus (COVID-19) Statement for detailed information.